Avonturen van Prik en Prak, by Joop Geesink

 Film career

-In March 1942 Geesink started his film career, assembling a team of about fifteen co-workers and forming Joop Geesink Filmproducties.
+In March 1942, Geesink started his film career, assembling a team of about fifteen co-workers and forming Joop Geesink Filmproducties.
 Among his earliest employees were Lou den Hartogh, Henk Kabos, Geertje Knoef, Frans van Lamsweerde, John van der Meulen, Mary Oosterdijk, Carol Voges and Henk Zwart.
-They initially worked in Geesink's house appartment in the Vijzelstraat in Amsterdam on a film in commission of the Dutch Railways: 'Pierus in de Contramine'.
-Geesink however lacked experience and professional material, and later in 1942 he joined forces with Marten Toonder and his business partner Jan Bouman to set up the animation studio "Geesink Toonder Teekenfilm-productie".
-Geesink's brother Wim Geesink was brought in as chief of staff and fincances.
+They initially worked in Geesink's house apartment in the Vijzelstraat in Amsterdam on a film by commission of the Dutch Railways: 'Pierus in de Contramine'.
+Geesink, however, lacked experience and professional material, and later that year, he joined forces with Marten Toonder.
+Geesink, Toonder and Toonder's business partner Jan Bouman to set up the animation studio "Geesink Toonder Teekenfilm-productie".
+Geesink's brother Wim Geesink was brought in as chief of staff and finances.
 The studio expanded and attracted new employees like Henk Albers, Albert van Beek, Wim Bijmoer, Wim Bodewes, Wim Boost, Jan Dirk van Exter, Piet Gertenaar, Richard Klokkers, James Ringrose and Henk Sprenger, while moving into a larger building in the Nieuwezijds Voorburgwal.

-The firm was dissolved after only one year out of creative differences.
+Despite everyone's efforts, the 'Geesink-Toonder' collaboration fell apart after only a year.
 Toonder wanted to make hand-drawn animated films, while Geesink was more interested in stop-motion and puppet films.
-In 1943 the Geesink brothers set up their own Dollywood Studios, which specialized in documentaries, advertising films and instruction films.
-Later, they also set up a live action division under the name Starfilm.
+In 1943, the Geesink brothers set up their own Dollywood Studios, specialized in documentaries, advertising films and instruction films.
+In 1955, they also set up a live action division under the name Starfilm.
 Among the famous names who have worked for them throughout the years were Ton Beek, Piet de Groot, Harrie Geelen, Lo Hartog van Banda, Henk Kabos, Patty Klein, Frits Kloezeman, Georges Mazure, Mary Oosterdijk, Wil Raymakers, Koos Schadée, Han van Gelder, Jan van Haasteren, Carol Voges and Henk Zwart.
 In addition to commercial assignments, Geesink also produced personal projects, such as 'Het Wonderlijke Leven van Willem Parel' (1955), a film based on the popular comedy character Willem Parel, played by Dutch comedian Wim Sonneveld.

 Dutchy